jhaals/yopass/README.md

 # YoPass - Share Secrets Securely
 [![Build Status](https://travis-ci.org/jhaals/yopass.png?branch=master)](https://travis-ci.org/jhaals/yopass)

-YoPass is a website/API for sharing secrets in a quick and secure manner.
+YoPass is a project for sharing secrets in a quick and secure manner.
-This project is created to minimize the amount of passwords floating around in ticket management systems, IRC logs and emails.
-YoPass generates a one-time URL with an expiration date so you don't have to worry about passwords being visible forever
+The sole purpose of yopass is to minimize the amount of passwords floating around in ticket management systems, IRC logs and emails.
+YoPass generates a one-time URL with an expiration date so you don't have to worry about passwords being visible forever.
+The decryption key can also be transferred over SMS.

+You can easily integrate yopass into other systems using it's API and host it yourself.

 __[Demo site available here](http://yopass.jhaals.se)__